mcginleyireland/irishbaking.github.io/_posts/2023-02-18-nutty-sourdough-banana-bread.md

     2. Mix in the eggs one at a time.
     3. Add the sourdough starter.
     4. Sift in the flour slowly while mixing.
+    5. Addin the the chopped nuts.
+I used walnuts.
-    5. Add in the salt.
+    6. Add in the salt.
-    6. Add in the milk and oil.
+    7. Add in the milk and oil.
-    7. Pour the mixture into your baking tin (Which is greased with butter or lined with parchment paper)
+    8. Pour the mixture into your baking tin (Which is greased with butter or lined with parchment paper)

     **Bake**